noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [A-As I thought...]

-[...For example.... all the gods are women... not a single one them is a man.]
+[...For example... all the gods are women... not a single one them is a man.]

 [Eh?
 Is that so?!]